1099-C surprise: Canceled debt often taxable as income

 For many consumers with debt problems, after the debt collector leaves their lives, the taxman arrives.

 Months after successfully resolving credit card debts, consumers may receive 1099-C "cancellation of debt" tax notices in the mail.
 Why?
 The IRS considers forgiven or canceled debt as income.
 Creditors and debt collectors that agree to accept at least $600 less than the original balance are required by law to file 1099-C forms with the IRS and to send debtors notices as well.
-The nearly 6 million taxpayers a year who receive the forms must report that portion of forgiven debt as "income" on their federal income tax returns.
+The more than 6 million taxpayers a year who receive the forms must report that portion of forgiven debt as "income" on their federal income tax returns.

 "A lot of people don't realize they have any tax issues at all when they are going through this," says Alison Flores, principal tax research analyst at H&R Block, the tax preparation service.
 "They say 'I'm really poor, I'm broke and I can't pay my bills.
 How can you consider this income?'"